Internet Speed Test Canada

 • Too many devices: 20+ devices competing for WiFi bandwidth slows everyone down

 Solution: Test on Ethernet first to confirm your connection is fast.
-If Ethernet is fast but WiFi is slow, the problem is your router.
-Upgrade to a WiFi 6 router or use a mesh system for larger homes.
-See our WiFi 6 guide for recommendations.
+If Ethernet is fast but WiFi is slow, the problem is your WiFi setup, not your internet plan.
+A better router may help, but a larger home may need mesh.
+Compare your options in our mesh WiFi vs extender vs router guide, then read our WiFi 6 guide if you are choosing new hardware.
+Apartment readers can also use our apartment speed boosting guide.

 2. Peak Hour Congestion